The moment Victoria delivered their baby, Brad’s life changed forever. He told his very first dad joke.

 Before Brad embarked on his tour, he went home to practice his material on Victoria, but she was, of course, a new mom and hadn’t slept in days.

 “Hi, exhausted!
 I’m Brad!”
 Brad made a note on his Android.
 He would reuse that joke in Tampa.

 Three weeks into his tour, Brad, who didn’t read the news, assumed he was fucking crushing it until a doorman slipped a newspaper clipping under his hotel room door after his show in Fort Worth, Texas.
-The headline read, “Fort Worth in Flames After Rally Against US Census Question.”
+The headline read, “Fort Worth in Flames After Trump Rally.”

 Looking for something related to him, Brad found a review for his show at the bottom of the page “Instead of doing this, we would prefer if Brad would go home and whisper his jokes into a box.”

 Gutted.
 Defeated.
 Honestly, actually, literally shocked for the second time, Brad returned home to find that Victoria had married a hot new man.
-Staring through the dining room window of his house, he saw Victoria, baby Allison and the hottie eating a spaghetti dinner and laughing.
-Victoria was talking and the sexy new dude was laughing so hard he was clutching his stomach and crying.
+Staring through the dining room window of his house, he saw Victoria, baby Allison, and the hottie eating a spaghetti dinner and laughing.
+While Victoria was talking, the sexy new dude was laughing so hard he was clutching his stomach and crying.
 Brad was unfamiliar with that reaction.
 Victoria is horrible at comedy, he thought to himself.